helloshantanu/helloshantanu/README.md

 - 🔭 I’m currently working on Multiple Web based projects.
-- 🌱 I’m currently learning OpenGl, React and helping tech community through my writing.
+- 🌱 I’m currently learning OpenGl, Devops and helping tech community through my writing.
 - 👯 I’m willing to collaborate on building communitites, and research projects in Web Dev and flutter.
 - 🤔 I’m looking for help in my Edtech project from the community.
 - 💬 Ask me about Entrepreneurship, web development, and tech related career advice.